-I then added fibrglass loft insulation into the walls and celing voids
+I then added fibrglass loft insulation into the walls and ceiling voids

-I then clad the walls and ceiling with rough sawn timber.
+I then clad the walls and ceiling with the rough sawn timber.

 This wood was actually the flooring in the loft of our house, which I removed when I added thicker insulation and plywood loft flooring on stilts.
 The wood needed jet washing to remove the dirt and grime.